 In The Ghetto was Elvis’ first HUGE hit since Crying In The Chapel in 1965: it spent five weeks on Billboard’s Top 10 but only reaching #3.
 On Cash Box it spent six weeks in the Top 10, with one week at #1.
 While it also topped the charts in several other countries, in peaked out at #2 in the UK and the same in Canada.

-Along with the US, In The Ghetto was #1 in Australia, Ireland, New Zealand, Norway, and West Germany.
+Along with the Cash Both Top 100 in the US, In The Ghetto was #1 in Australia, Ireland, New Zealand, Norway, and West Germany.

 Here is a selection of records and picture sleeves for In The Ghetto released in the US between 1969 and 1977.
 The American releases are first followed by a selection based on variances from the American releases.